simonec73/QRiskTree/README.md

 ### Interactive scripting

-Do you want to use it to use with some interactive scripting?
+Do you want to use it to run scripts interactively?
 You can do that, for example using [LINQPad](https://www.linqpad.net/).
 Here is the receipt:

 1. Open LINQPad and add QRiskTree.Engine.dll as a reference using **Reference and Properties** command from the **Query** menu.
 2. Insert the code you want to execute in the Query pane.
 You might take the code included in [Program.cs](https://github.com/simonec73/QRiskTree/blob/main/QRiskTreeTest/Program.cs) for testing purposes.
 You might need to make some simple adjustments, like removing the lines starting with **#region** and **#endregion**.